 Melt butter in a small saucepan over medium heat.
 Cook 2-3 minutes or until butter is light brown and smells nutty.
 Keep a close eye on the butter as it cooks – it can go from just right to burned in seconds.
 Remove from heat.

 In a large bowl, combine flours, baking soda and salt, stirring with a whisk.

-In a medium bowl, whisk sugar and ghee until well blended (about 1 minute).
+In a medium bowl, whisk sugar and melted butter until well blended.
 Stir in banana, yogurt and eggs.
-Add flour mixture; stir just until moist.
+Add to flour mixture; stir just until moist.
 Stir in walnuts.